bloominstituteoftechnology/github-usercard/README.md

 ### Part 3: Your Friends

 * After you have successfully added your own card to the DOM, we will get a list of your followers and programmatically add cards for them as well.
 Follow the instructions in GitHubCard/index.js.

-### Stretch Goals:
+### Stretch Goals

 * Instead of manually creating a list of followers, do it programmatically.
 Create a function that requests the followers data from the API after it has received your data and create a card for each of your followers.
 Hint: you can chain promises.

 * Look into adding more info as an expanding card.
 You will need to create some new CSS and a button that expands and contracts the card.

 * Look into adding your GitHub contribution graph.
-There are a number of different ways of doing this, this Stack Overflow discussion will get you started: https://stackoverflow.com/questions/34516592/embed-github-contributions-graph-in-website
+There are a number of different ways of doing this, [this Stack Overflow discussion](https://stackoverflow.com/questions/34516592/embed-github-contributions-graph-in-website) will get you started.

 Note: Just a reminder the stretch goals are just extra practice using the tools we have learned.
 These are not required.
 Only parts 1-3 are required portions of the project.
 If you do not get to the stretch goals, don't worry.